Barbiesom1001/Barbiesom1001/README.md

 ---

 ### 🎨 Hobby
-- I am a cosplayer!
-I love bringing my favorite characters to life and attending anime conventions in my free time.
+- I'm a cosplayer!
+I love bringing my favorite characters to life and visiting events.

 ---